ADSSGroupP/ADSS_Group_P/docs/README.md

 ## Project Structure

-* `docs/` — Contains all system analysis artifacts, functional specifications, requirement ledgers, and architectural diagrams.
+* `docs/` — Stores all system modeling files, requirements, functional specs, and architectural diagrams.
 * `dev/` — Contains the Java source packages distributed across decoupled presentation, service, domain, and data access layers.
 * `release/` — Contains the standalone compiled, executable JAR artifact containing the entire application suite.
 * `README.md` — Contains general information about the project, the tools used, and instructions for running it.